fadhlirahim/llm-cli/README.md

 # open_ai_cli

-A simple rust cli app
+A simple rust cli app to use Open AI cli.

 ## Pre-requisite